 Git is a system for managing files.
 You know when you're writing something in a word doc and you save multiple versions: Final_Essay.docx, Final_Final_Essay.docx, Final_Final_Use_This_One.docx.
 Git allows you to for example only ever save one file because it tracks every single change you make so that if ever you wanted you could revert all of your changes back to a previous version.
 Its like a very powerful COMMAND-Z. Not only does it give you the possibility to revert, it also shows you exactly when and where things changed.
-This can be a nice things to look at if working on a piece of writing for a long time.
+This can be a nice thing to look at if working on a piece of writing for a long time.
 Git, although commonly known to coders, is for files, any kind of files, and as long as you know a thing or two about files, you might as well know a thing or two about Git.
-Remind me to tell you about GitHub.

 it's possible that you already have git installed on your computer. you can check by opening terminal and writing